-Yeah, it’s typically true that ‘you get what you pay for’.
+Yeah, it’s typically true that ‘you get what you pay for.’
 But when it comes to all guitar types these days.
-It’s getting harder to draw a hard line between what you get at the high end and the low end of the spectrum.
+It’s getting harder to draw a hard line between what you get at the spectrum’s high and low end.

 This is particularly true if the beginner is a child.
 Children and younger players may have great intentions to become the next Eddie Van Halen, but they can be notorious for losing interest and dropping out of the game.
-The number of expensive guitars that have been purchased with good intentions – and are now sitting around gathering dust.
+The number of expensive guitars that have been purchased with good intentions is now sitting around gathering dust.
 Maybe more than you think?.

 New or used?

 You can look at the whole ‘new vs. used’ debate just as you would when looking to buy a car.
-There are many used cars out there that will get you from point A to point B, all with a touch of style and reliability.
-And, you can potentially save a ton of money, right?
+Many used cars out there will get you from point A to point B, all with a touch of style and reliability.
+And you can potentially save a ton of money, right?

 The same is true with guitars.
 There most certainly is nothing wrong at all with buying a guitar that has some playing time under its belt.
 As long as the overall condition is good, the sound is right, and the value is there, then what’s to debate?

-At the same time, there is something cool about that ‘new guitar smell’…just don’t discount how good a used guitar can be.
+At the same time, there is something cool about that ‘new guitar smell’… don’t discount how good a used guitar can be.

 Well…there you go.
 Each guitar type offers its own set of benefits and features, and hopefully, the information we went over will help guide you along.
 We won’t deny the fact that there’s a lot that you should keep in mind.
 But keeping an open mind and evaluating all of the factors will lead you to make the right choice.